https

 Why podman over docker?

-has a bunch of interesting advantages over docker
+podman has a bunch of interesting advantages over docker:

-and avoid them, while still maintaining enough compatibility that it remained easy to translate experience with one into success with the other - from a unix perspective, less "emacs
+- podmanstarted enough later than- dockerthat they were able to make better design choices simply by looking at things that went wrong with- dockerand avoid them, while still maintaining enough compatibility that it remained easy to translate experience with one into success with the other - from a unix perspective, less "- emacsvs- vi" and more "- nvivs- vim".

 Mount points